PanderMusubi/frisian/README.md

 Word list and spell checking for Frisian (fy), a West Germanic language spoken mostly in the province of Friesland (*Fryslân*) in the north of the Netherlands.
+Note that with Frisian here, West Frisian is implied.

 ## Source